Astra-Development/Discord-Bot-List-v1/README.md

 # Welcome to LuckyBotList
-Fast &amp; Easy to use - New Generation

 Lucky Bot List is an open-source!nt branch may have newer additions/features, but is also potentially more buggy or even insecure.
 Use at your own risk.
 If you have any issues, check the FAQs first please.